Mumbai

 • Police requested details via DM for further investigation

-• RAK Marg Police Station and Sewree Police Station were both assigned issues reported by people in their respective areas
+• Oshiwara Police Station, RAK Marg Police Station and Sewree Police Station were each assigned specific complaints from residents in their areas.

-• Citizens with sensitive information were advised to DM contact details and exact location of incident directly to protect their identity on public forum
+• Citizens with sensitive information were advised to send contact details and exact incident locations via direct message to protect their identity.

 #Mumbai Police#Oshiwara Police Station#RAK Marg Police Station#Sewree Police Station#Social Media Grievances#X#Mumbai Crime#Digital Policing#Public Safety